Publishing Results¶

 To set up the tracker publisher plugin, you need to create an ‘instances’ configuration file.
 It is a YAML file containing at least one instance and a default instance name.
 The instances file structure is described in detail under Tracker publisher configuration

-A tracker instance is defined by four mandatory parameters: name
+A tracker instance is defined by four mandatory parameters: name, type,

 parameters.